Skip to main content

 III.
 Procedure for Updating Statewide Rule 57 Water Quality Values

-In fiscal year (FY) 2023, a revised procedure for prioritizing routine updates to published Rule 57 values is being developed.
-The key principle is prioritizing chemicals with the highest potential human health or aquatic life risk (i.e., highest hazard) as well as chemicals with high frequency of occurrence or relevance within Michigan’s water quality-based permitting processes.
-Four criteria associated with the current Rule 57 values are utilized in determining priority including age of assessment, chemical hazard classification, Water Resources Division permit program needs, and Rule 57 assessment tier.
+In fiscal year (FY) 2024, a revised procedure for prioritizing routine updates to published Rule 57 values was implemented.
+The key principle in the procedure is to prioritize chemicals with the highest potential human health or aquatic life impacts (i.e., highest hazard) as well as chemicals with high frequency of occurrence and/or relevance within EGLE’s water quality-based permitting processes.
+Four criteria associated with the current Rule 57 values are utilized in determining priority:

-It is the overall intent to use this prioritization process to select a minimum of four chemicals annually for updating (beginning in FY 2024).
-More than four chemicals may be updated annually depending on complexity of the available new data as determined during the review process.
-An exception to this process may occur if new data for a specific chemical becomes available that suggests the current Rule 57 values represent a significant risk to either aquatic life or human health, then such chemical may be subject to an updated review ahead of its prioritization score.
+An exception to this prioritization procedure may occur if new data for a specific chemical becomes available that suggests the current Rule 57 values represent a significant risk to either aquatic life or human health, then such chemical may be subject to an updated review ahead of its overall prioritization score.

 The Rule 57 Water Quality Values Spreadsheet will be updated, as necessary, to include new or revised values.